gravitational/teleport/.github/ISSUE_TEMPLATE/testplan.md

     - [ ] AWS
       - [ ] Can detect and register RDS instances.
       - [ ] Can detect and register Aurora clusters, and their reader and custom endpoints.
+      - [ ] Can detect and register RDS proxies, and their custom endpoints.
       - [ ] Can detect and register Redshift clusters.
+      - [ ] Can detect and register Redshift serverless workgroups, and their VPC endpoints.
       - [ ] Can detect and register ElastiCache Redis clusters.
       - [ ] Can detect and register MemoryDB clusters.
     - [ ] Azure